victoriadrake/victoriadrake.github.io/content/posts/20250615-know-your-cost-model/index.md

 Then the coffee started to kick in, I guess, because it dawned on me: why in the world was I using expensive API calls to do something a Bash one-liner could do?

-> Cline, write a Bash command that will recurse through the `data/` directory and obtain the content of all the files and copy it into a single new file.
+> "Cline, write a Bash command that will recurse through the `data/` directory and obtain the content of all the files and copy it into a single new file."

 Which produced: